 How to get to Montserrat

-Montserrat is 50 km north west of Barcelona.
-If you hired a car, it’s a short drive, the journey will take you around 1h.
+Montserrat is located 50 km north west of Barcelona.
+If you hire a car, it’s a short drive, the journey will take you around 1h.
 You can drive all the way up to Montserrat and park your car for free during the first 2 hours.
 After that they charge you around 5€/hour.
 You can also park at the feet of the mountain, either at the Yellow Cable Car free parking or at the Rack Railway free parking and use one of these transports to get to the top.

 You can also get to Montserrat by public transport.
 You need to take a train in Plaça Espanya train station, line R5 (light blue).
 There are trains every hour starting at 5:16am and the journey takes around 1h 10 minutes.
 The train has stop at the Yellow Cable Car station (Aeri de Montserrat) and at the Rack Railway station in Monistrol de Montserrat.